Readri205/MS4_shopfront/README.md

       * The header image suitably sized for smaller screens.
     * Desktop / Laptop large screen size
       * The 'Box Content' is effective on wide screens.
 The Bootstrap Grid System allows for the 'Box Content' to align horizontally in themes that are consistent on each of the 'Home' and 'Search' pages.
-      * The header menu system uses the Bootstrap 'navbar' functionality with the menu option pages listed to the center.
+      * The header menu system uses the Bootstrap 'navbar' functionality with the menu option pages listed to the centre.
       * The menu item list is coloured 'burgundy' to make it visible yet not intrusive when viewing the site details.
       * The 'drop down' site page options are coloured 'burgundy' with the current page shown with an 'white' background.